-One thing I’ve battled with sharing is that being an American expat right now comes with a sense of calm mixed with a tinge of survivors guilt.
-It feels like looking at an accident on the road behind in you in the rear view mirror.
+One thing I’ve battled with sharing is that being an American expat right now comes with a sense of calm mixed with a tinge of survivor’s guilt.
+It feels like looking at an accident on the road behind you in the rearview mirror.
 So I understand where Barbara is coming from here.
-The slower pace of life in Italy, the focus on family and friendships over politics is a welcomed relief.
+With the slower pace of life in Italy, the focus on family and friendships over politics is a welcomed relief.
 It also explains why so many people have started reaching out to me directly here on ALOR.
-Which is also why I like to ask my fellow expats for their advice when it comes to considering a move to Italy.
+This is also why I like to ask my fellow expats for their advice when it comes to considering a move to Italy.

 Advice on Moving to Italy

 Brandy: Do you have any tips you’d like to share for moving to or living in Italy?